The Ultimate Guide to Hip Pain Relief

 An MRI can show details about soft tissues like cartilage, the labrum, tendons, muscles, or the bursa in your hip.
 In certain situations your doctor may order the MRI to be done with an arthrogram, which consists of injecting liquid contrast dye into the hip joint in order to outline some of the soft tissues in more detail.

-A CT Scan will obtain a more detailed cross-sectional image of the body, providing more insight.
+A CT scan will obtain a more detailed cross-sectional image of the body, providing more insight.
 Your hip doctor may order one, two, or all three of these imaging tests, depending on the results of other exams.

 The doctor may also ask to take a sample of fluid from the hip joint that is causing you pain.
 This joint fluid sample will be tested to see if there are any infections and will provide other diagnostic clues to what may be causing the problem.
 Removal of this fluid may also alleviate some of the pain.